napari/napari.github.io/dev/_sources/tutorials/fundamentals/quick_start.md

 +++

 :::{tip}
-Starting with release 0.6.0, you can use the [command palette](command-palette) to launch any command. :art:
+Starting with release 0.6.0, you can use the [command palette](command-palette) to launch any command. 🎨
 :::

 ### Open an image